Citizen Advisory Board recommends new names for 2 city parks

 The city says the overwhelming response was in favor of changing the names.
 “Renaming parks, schools, and stuff you give respect to Native American tribes that suffered a lot through the historic events that these gentlemen brought upon,” said Jose Ramirez, an Albuquerque resident that believes the names should be changed.

-A Citizen Advisory Panel recently suggested changing Kit Carson Park near Tingly, to Cottonwood Park.
-They also recommended changing Juan De Onata Park near Menaul and Tramway, to Brentwood Hills Park.
+A Citizen Advisory Panel recently suggested changing Kit Carson Park near Tingley, to Cottonwood Park.
+They also recommended changing Juan De Oñate Park near Menaul and Tramway, to Brentwood Hills Park.

 “We want to listen closely to the community at this very important time in our history.
 I think it’s a really good sign that out of almost 300 parks in our city, only a handful have really come up right now as being over-sensitive,” said David Simon, the Director of Albuquerque’s Parks and Rec Department.